mb0/ot/README.md

 ot is a minimal operational-transformation library for colaborative editing.

-It was extracted from my long abondoned https://github.com/mb0/lab project and modified to operate on slices of unicode runes.
+It was extracted from my long abandoned https://github.com/mb0/lab project and modified to operate on slices of unicode runes.
 The original code was based on https://github.com/Operational-Transformation/ot.js by Tim Baumann (MIT License).